NimaAra/Easy.Logger/README.md

 So in addition to the log events being persisted to a log file they are also serialized to _JSON_ and asynchronously _POST_ed to an endpoint specified at: `http://localhost:1234`.
 All of this has been implemented in an efficient manner to reduce _GC_ and overhead.

+A sample Web server (not suitable for production) which only accepts valid log payloads has been implemented as [`EasyLogListener`](https://github.com/NimaAra/Easy.Logger/blob/master/Easy.Logger.Tests.Integration/EasyLogListener.cs) and the models for deserializing the _JSON_ payload can be found in [`LogPayload`](https://github.com/NimaAra/Easy.Logger/blob/master/Easy.Logger.Tests.Integration/Models/LogPayload.cs).
+For more info on sending and receiving the log messages, take a look at the [Easy.Logger.Tests.Integration](https://github.com/NimaAra/Easy.Logger/tree/master/Easy.Logger.Tests.Integration) project.

 Given the following log entries:

 ```csharp